Updated September 7, 2023

 Why are masks helpful?

 1. People without symptoms spread COVID-19.

-Studies show that almost half of all people with COVID-19 don’t have symptoms at the time of transmission.
+Studies show that nearly half of people with COVID-19 don’t have symptoms at the time of transmission.
 When we’re around a group of people, we won’t know who has COVID-19 and who doesn’t.
-The only way to prevent spread is for all of us to wear masks and maintain 6 feet or more distance when around other people indoors and outdoors.
+The only way to prevent spread is for all of us to wear masks when around other people, especially indoors.

 2. COVID-19 is transmitted by respiratory droplets, which masks block.